State of Michigan King-Chávez-Parks Initiatives

 The following is an overview of these resources and how you can participate.
 The S.T.A.R program is funded by the King-Chávez-Parks Select Student Support Services (4S) Initiative, a federally-funded grant.

-- Build new friendships through fun activities and outings
+- Build new friendships and a network of support through fun team-building activities and outings

-- Attend math workshops and retake the math placement exam
+- Attend faculty-led workshops in preparation to retake the math and/or writing placement exam

-- Get a head start on their writing classes through AAC Pre-course participation
+- Get a head start on their fall classes by participating in AAC Pre-courses

-LTU Scholars is open to new and continuing students of all majors and backgrounds and runs throughout the academic year.
+The LTU Scholars Program runs throughout the academic year and is open to new and continuing students of all majors and backgrounds.
 LTU Scholars has no minimum GPA or membership requirements and is open to any LTU student looking for a diverse, supportive community.
 Complete the short interest form below to get started today!

 Student Feature: Jaylen